2017 Spring Season

 Theatre Flamenco of San Francisco is celebrating its 51st year with a new spring season at the ODC Theater in the Mission.
 Entitled “Somos” (“We Are”) and created by Artistic Director Carola Zertuche, the show will feature from Spain, dancer Adela Campallo in her San Francisco debut, and also from Spain guitarist David Vargas and singer Miguel Ángel Soto Peña "Londro" in this production that will explore the common ground of humanity that is reflected in the art of flamenco.

-Local artists in the cast are Artistic Director/Dancer Carola Zertuche, Singer Jose Cortes, Violinist Tregar Otton and Dancers Bianca Rodriguez, Cynthia Sanchez and Radha Svetnicka.
+Additonal artists in the cast are Artistic Director/Dancer Carola Zertuche, Singer Jose Cortes, Guitarist Angel Ruiz from Spain, Violinist Tregar Otton and Dancers Bianca Rodriguez, Cynthia Sanchez and Radha Svetnicka.

 8 pm Thursday May 18, Friday May 19 and Saturday May 20

 Sponsor Packages Available for $250, $500 and $1,000 and include tickets to one performance with reserved seats in the first 8 rows, invitation to the closed dress rehearsal, and two tickets to the wrap party on Saturday May 20.

 Sunday, May 21 in the Carola Zertuche Centro de Arte Flamenco

 Adela Campallo was born and raised in Sevilla in Southern Spain.
 Hailing from a flamenco with an extensive background in flamenco (one of her brothers is also a dancer and another is a guitarist), Campallo made her professional debut in her family’s group, “La Famiia Campallo,” at just nine years old.